 Previous to my PhD I studied Physics with Astronomy at the University of Birmingham and achieved a first class masters degree.
 My course work at Birmingham was focused mainly on data analysis with the Kepler mission and asteroseismology.
 Here I worked with the BISON group and study asteroseismic signatures, particularly in red giants, and possibility of looking for binary stars using asteroseismic signatures.
 I was also lucky enough to be selected for an REU position at LASP in Colorado Boulder in the summer of 2012 where I worked with Dr. Savita Mathur learning to develop pipelines for the detection and analysis of asteroseismic signatures in Kepler data.

-I also have a blog which you can find here which includes updates on neat things I've found during my PhD and code snippets for people to use such as new IDL color tables which are a little more snazzy than the given ones.
+I also have a blog which you can find here which includes updates on neat things I've found during my PhD and code snippets for people to use such as new IDL color tables.

 As part of my PhD at the Institute of Astronomy I'm involved in a wide range of outreach activities, from public observing nights to tours of the telescopes on site.
 I have also give public talks during outreach events which the Institute holds between October and March.
 A few outreach materials are available here and talks are available below.

 Outreach talk given at the Institute of Astronomy, Cambridge on Wednesday 14th 2015 with ~150 attendees.
 Includes neat links to hidden content explaining more about large scale astronomy.

 Arrays and memory